williamedge/advdiff_mcmc/README.md

 # advdiff_mcmc
 Estimate parameters from a 1-D advection diffusion equation using MCMC sampling.

 Code needs cleaning up.
 Basic functions are in edge_funcs.py.
-Notebooks show an example run for each case study.
+Notebooks show example code for each case study.
 Forcing data is in CSV (case study 1) or netcdf (case study 3).
-Saved traces are also added with no file extension.
-All files should be picked up automatically by the notebooks.
+All forcing and fitting files should be picked up automatically by the notebooks.